 #5 Updated by Christian Ansorge almost 5 years ago

 Just to come back on the reliesOn on concept level.
 In the voaf definition the domain is vocabulary.
 Do you see itas feasible to use the voaf:reliesOn also on concept level?
 Maybe interpreting concept as a subset of voaf:vocabulary?
 Sorry if this question is maybe a bit unmature or stupid, I still have to check the vocabulary in detail.

-#6 Updated by Michael Lutz over 3 years ago
+#6 Updated by Michael Lutz almost 5 years ago

 I think there is a bit of a misunderstanding here.
 What Christian meant (I think) that it is important to be able to say that a concept belongs to different concept schemes, e.g. the value